-- 112. Maltby Model Village is located between Blyth Road, Muglet Lane and Morrell Street and was built to house the mine workers and their families at the (then) recently opened Maltby Colliery. - 113.
-It was the earliest permanent housing built for the Maltby Main Colliery Company between 1909 and 1912. - 114.
-Maltby, a 'pit village', has a long and cherished identity with the Maltby Main Colliery, which for many years it looked to for jobs, wealth and identity. - 115.
+- 112. Maltby, a 'pit village', has a long and cherished identity with the Maltby Main Colliery, which for many years it looked to for jobs, wealth and identity. - 113.
 It provides one of Rotherham's best examples of a planned model village layout, the intention of which was to create a bright, healthy living environment for the mining community which was at the heart of the village's economic prosperity.
-This was considered to be a highly innovative planning/design concept for a mining village.

-116. Their designation as Local Areas of Special Character will be progressed with Rotherham MBC as well as the residents of the concerned areas and other interested bodies and individuals.
+This was considered to be a highly innovative planning/design concept for a mining village. - 114.
+Their designation as Local Areas of Special Character will be progressed with Rotherham MBC as well as the residents of the concerned areas and other interested bodies and individuals.